""

 This undergraduate certificate must be completed concurrently with the student’s undergraduate degree.
 Students cannot delay degree completion to complete the certificate.

-1. To develop an appreciation for how the criminal justice system works and how it affects American society as a whole.
+1. Develop an appreciation for how the criminal justice system works and how it affects American society as a whole.

-2. To develop and improve critical thinking and analytics in written and oral communication skills.
+2. Develop and improve critical thinking and analytics in written and oral communication skills.

-3. To develop an appreciation of mental health and substance abuse as they intersect with the criminal justice system.
+3. Develop an appreciation of mental health and substance abuse as they intersect with the criminal justice system.

-4. To develop skills transferable to future professional, community and educational pursuits.
+4. Develop skills transferable to future professional, community and educational pursuits.

-If you are not a UW student, please email us at cjcp@ssc.wisc.edu to schedule a meeting.
+If you are not a current UW–Madison student, please email us at cjcp@ssc.wisc.edu to schedule a meeting.